Gender equality: a priority for France [fr]

-France, together with its co-chair Mexico, will host the Generation Equality Forum in Paris in July organized by UN Women.
+France, together with its co-chair Mexico, will host the Generation Equality Forum in 2021 organized by UN Women.
 All participants, within coalitions of States, civil society and the private sector, will be invited to make commitments to drive women’s rights and make it the great global cause by 2025 or 2030.

 The Biarritz Summit (August 2019) was an opportunity to mobilize the G7 countries to make new commitments.
 Based on the proposals of the G7 Gender Equality Advisory Council, the G7 heads of State and government launched the Biarritz Partnership, an international coalition bringing together G7 Member States and open to other countries determined to fight gender inequality by adopting a progressive legislative framework.

 "France is working relentlessly to ensure the situation of women is better taken into account in conflicts: to respond to the specific threats they face, but also to protect and ensure their participation in consolidating peace.".